Portsmouth F.C. Women: Home grounds

 In contrast to the men's team which has called Fratton Park home in the last 125 years, Pompey Women have played home fixtures at many grounds.

 Between 2015 and 2023 alone, they have been based at Cams Alder (Fareham Town), Privett Park (Gosport Borough), Westleigh Park across two spells (Havant & Waterlooville) and the PMC Stadium (Baffins Milton Rovers).
 Other grounds used have included Bognor Regis Town, Petersfield Town, Fleetlands, UoP Furze Lane, Havant Front Lawn, Hayling United, Moneyfields, Littlehampton Town and Portchester.

 The average home attendance broke the 100 barrier for the first time in 2016–17 season and has been increasing every season since.

 In the 2018/19 season, the team secured a deal with local side Baffins Milton Rovers to ground share their PMC stadium for home games.

 From the start of the 2020/21 season Portsmouth agreed a deal with local side Havant and Waterlooville to use their new artificial pitch to train and play their home games on.
 They still play there to the current day.

+Ahead of the 2026/27 season Portsmouth FC announced that Portsmouth Women will play all their home league games at Fratton Park following significant upgrade works to the pitch.